Foundation Relations Officer

 - Ability to work additional hours as needed to meet deadlines and manage workflow.

-Further, in this position, your actions are expected to reflect the staff values of the National Wildlife Federation: collaboration, mindfulness, empowerment, inclusivity, and mission focus.
-These may be demonstrated by your experience:
+Your actions are expected to reflect the staff values of the National Wildlife Federation: collaboration, mindfulness, empowerment, inclusivity, and mission focus.
+Your competencies should include:

 - Passion for and commitment to NWF's mission